-Take the AM I IN A RELATIONSHIP WITH A “VICTIM” Quiz
+AM I IN A RELATIONSHIP WITH A “VICTIM?”
+Take this Quiz

 If you typically get drawn into fixing other people’s problems, chances are, you’ve attracted numerous victims into your life.
 To identify if you are in relationship with a victim mark Yes or No to the following characteristics:

 Give each “Yes” response one point and count your score.
 If your score is three or more then you are probably in relationship with at victim.
 Interacting with this type of person can cause you to be irritated or drained and will make you want to avoid them.